troyoram/ski-trip-server/README.md

 The Ski Trip Client front-end-user-interface is deployed on gh-pages and was created from the react-auth-template-master.
 The following React components were created to allow all the necessary CRUD
 actions: TripIndex, TripShow, TripNew, and TripEdit.
 Although trip delete is supported within TripIndex, a seperate React component was not required.
+Two additional components, WeatherForm and Weather, were created to interface with OpenWeatherMap API within the TripShow view that will retrun the current weather conditions at or near the skiing destination.

 The Ski Trip Server back-end-api is deployed on heroku and was created from the rails-api-template-master.
 The following command was used to create the trip resource: